 There are many drawing tablets on the market, but just don’t get one with paper as thin as printer paper as you will have a difficult time building up darker values.

-My recommendation for quality, durable for erasing and will allow for smooth blending isStrathmore 300 Series Bristol Pad .
-Be sure to choose the vellum surface, not the smooth.
+My recommendation for quality, durable for erasing and will allow for smooth blending is:

-The vellum has just enough texture in the paper to be able to build up and hold darker tones while being smooth enough for beautiful transitions in value and gradients.
+This vellum surface has just enough texture to be able to build up and hold darker tones while being smooth enough for beautiful transitions in value and gradients.

 Ahhh…sounds great, doesn’t it??